Reduction Complexities in Set Theory: Introduction and Basic Notions

-The gap between OTM-reducibility and oW-reducibility is rather wide: In the case of the former, we allow any number of calls to the external effectivizer, while in the latter, only a single one is allowed.
-In this paper, we work towards a more refined notion, differentiating reductions by the required number of calls to the effectivizer.
-We start by considering the question how many applications of Pot are necessary for computing PowerCard (that such a reduction is possible was observed in \cite{Ca2025}).
+The gap between OTM-reducibility and oW-reducibility is rather wide: In the case of the former, we allow any number of calls to the external function (i.e., the ``effectivizer''), while in the latter, only a single one is allowed.
+In \cite{StammesMaster}, Stammes proposed a more refined notion, differentiating reductions by the required number of calls to the extra function.
+To this end, we fix the following definition:\footnote{Stammes only considered constant bounds on the number of calls to the extra function; the definition below is thus a slight definition of his.}